In orthodontic and maxillofacial surgery clinics, the word “malocclusion” often comes up during diagnosis. But what does malocclusion mean, exactly?

 Oral hygiene problems

-Malocclusions are often accompanied by overlapping, crowded teeth, which can make it more difficult to carry out basic oral hygiene at home.
+Malocclusions are often accompanied by overlapping, crowded teeth, which can make it more difficult to follow basic oral hygiene instructions at home.
 Therefore, malocclusion comes with an increased risk of cavities and gum disease.

 Because of their malocclusion, some patients develop a habit of breathing through their mouth.
 As a result, they are more likely to snore or suffer from obstructive sleep apnea.
 Mouth breathing also promotes bacterial growth in the mouth, increasing the risk of gum disease.